richardvenneman/appsignal-docs/source/ruby/index.html.md

 ---

 AppSignal supports the [Ruby language][ruby-lang] with a [Ruby gem][appsignal-gem].
-The gem supports many frameworks and gem out-of-the-box, but some gems and frameworks might require some [custom instrumentation](/ruby/instrumentation/index.html).
+The gem supports many frameworks and gems out-of-the-box.
+Some gems and frameworks might require some [custom instrumentation](/ruby/instrumentation/index.html).

 ## Integrations

-The AppSignal Ruby gem integrates with many frameworks like Rails, Sinatra, Padrino, Grape, etc.
+The AppSignal Ruby gem integrates with many frameworks like Rails, Sinatra, Padrino, Grape, and more.

 See our [integrations](/ruby/integrations/index.html) page for the full list and implementation details.